-The liturgy for Anglican Use Catholics is similar to the 16th-century Book of Common Prayer written by Thomas Cranmer, called the Book of Divine Worship.
+The liturgy for Anglican Use is similar to the 16th century Book of Common Prayer written by Thomas Cranmer, called the Book of Divine Worship.
 It is a variation of the Roman Rite of the Catholic Church.

-Their motives could be as varied as the number who have made the move.
+Their motives could be as varied and as many as the number who have made the move.
 Certainly some are frustrated at the liberal direction of Protestantism, including women joining the preisthood, the acceptance of homosexuality and other doctrinal issues.

-They have additional support from the Anglican Use Society (www.anglicanuse.org/), which uses both of the symbols shown above.
+They have additional support from the Anglican Use Society (www.anglicanuse.org), which uses both of the symbols shown below.
 For a Roman Catholic institution, these emblems have very strong Anglican roots:

 The Canterbury Cross is used by the current See of the Anglican Church.
 Yet the original brooch, from which this Canterbury Cross is copied, was crafted at the time when the Archbishops of Canterbury were in full communion with the See of Rome.